coruscateor/corlib/README.md

 ### NonOption

 Like an option but not optional.

-### RcByPtr and WeakByPtr

-Compare and hash Rc and Rc::Weak objects by pointer instead of by value.

-### ArcByPtr and SyncWeakByPtr

-Compare and hash Arc and Sync::Weak objects by pointer instead of by value.

-### RcDefault and ArcDefault

-Default traits for returning reference counted types.

 ### Immut

-Forces external mutability.
+Forces external immutability.

+### WorkInProgressResult And IdedWorkInProgressResult

+Containers used for communicating results and statuses of ongoing operations.

 ### GapFillingCounter